There are a few things that are a part of daily Midshipman life that anyone considering joining Purdue NROTC should know.

 The NROTC Drill Team is a new addition back to the unit after years of being dormant.
 They are looking to expand the number of events in which they participate in the near future.
 In their first semester back in the unit, they will compete at a drill meet at Ohio State University.
 They are looking to expand the number of competitions they travel to, and their involvement on campus.

 Other activities at Purdue in which Midshipmen are involved...

 Purdue NROTC Midshipmen participate in many activities outside the battalion; fraternities, sororities, church groups, Purdue Musical Organization, student government, or clubs relating to their major.
 Our Midshipmen successfully juggle academics, NROTC, Varsity or Club Athletics, Marching Band, and other activities.
-Some even hold down a job.
-There are many opportunities to get involved in the Battalion and on campus, and the PURDUE NROTC Unit encourages participation in such activities.
+Many Midshipmen hold down a job in their time at Purdue.
+There are many opportunities to get involved in the Battalion and on campus, and the Purdue NROTC Unit encourages participation in such activities.